Cloud090/PBT205/README.md

 python3 server.py

 # on another terminal -run the file client.py  - client can type and send  messages.
+python3 client.py username - example python3 client.py Tim
+# user Tim is added to the chatroom
+# Tim can now send messages and they will be displayed in the terminal running the server.py

+# on another terminal -run the file client.py
-python3 client.py
+python3 client.py username - example python3 client.py james
+# user James is added to the chatroom

-# Messages from the client are sent to the server and  will be displayed in the terminal running server.py
+# James can now send messages and they will be displayed in the terminal running the server.py and will be displayed in Tims chatroom